mariorod98/ObsidianVault/📄 Other files/Interview questions.md

 You can perform arithmetic operation on pointers, change where they point to and make them null, you cannot do this with references.

 ### What is a parameter pack?
+A parameter pack is a way to create functions with a variable number of parameter.

 ### What does rvalue and lvalue mean?

 ### What are the benefits of templatization?
+Templates are a way to create generic functions and classes that do not depend on the type of its parameters.
+Whenever the compiler finds a template function being used with a new type,  it will generate the function to be used with that type.

+Among its benefits, templates reduce the duplication of code that has to be maintained by the programmer.
+They also generate result in cleaner code.

 ### What is a magic number?
 A magic number is a literal number inserted in an operation in the code.
 It is a number that, when you read the code, you don't know what that number represents.